 Ceiling-bound algae cast a dim blue light within the calcareous quarter, wherein the faint, rhythmic sonancy of water mingling with the steady steps of Eidos Kryos.
 The svelte, pitch garbed man strode the onyx floor of The Progenitor to a wide, shallow pool, girded by thin tangles of vegetation which hung from the ceiling, draping to flat black squares.
 Large spindly shapes skittered beneath the faint-roiling liquid.
 The water lapped at the man’s waist as he reached beneath the surface and ran his hands along one of the irregular forms, his fingers tracing bony, rust-colored contours.
 Suddenly, an attendant’s voice intruded from the far doorway.

 The attendant bowed low and moved to the automated interlocking polymer portal.
 Two sets of steps resounded, one entering, the other departing.
 Momentarily, Ermin Gild stood less than a meter before the broad pool in which Kryos waded, quivering voice ricocheting about the high calcite rafters of the colossal seacraft.

 “I did not know.”

-“Yes, yes, she wanted me to persuade you to come to the ceremony, people would begin to wonder should you not… But I speak now in a personal capacity.
+“She wanted me to persuade you to come to the ceremony, people would begin to wonder should you not.
+But I speak now in a personal capacity.
 I didn’t know they’d go so far.
 I wasn’t consulted.
 She’s been meeting more and more with Sodabrucke’s advisor-“

 “Yes.
 I fear she may be losing confidence in me.”